Question: What do you think makes us “modern”?

 Food for thought: how does the first empire, the Han Dynasty (206 BC-220 AD), differ from its Xia and Shang city-state predecessors?

-3. The third major revolutionary transformation of life on this planet was the Industrial Revolution which began with the phenomenal growth of knowledge stemming from the scientific revolution in Europe and culminating in the industrial revolutions of modern times.
+3. To bring us back to where we started, then, the third major revolutionary transformation of life on this planet was the Industrial Revolution which began with the phenomenal growth of knowledge stemming from the scientific revolution in Europe between 1450-1700 and culminating in the industrial revolutions of modern times.
 Indeed, this process is often called "modernization" in reference to a dynamic form of innovation based on the unprecedented growth in human knowledge and the systematic application of science to modern life in the form of technology.

 Another list of what we expect to find in emerging civilizations: